-If a frequency inverter has been defined as the system bus master and equipped with a field bus interface, access to the parameterization of all the nodes on the system bus is possible via this field bus interface and the first SDO channel (SDO1).
+If a frequency inverter has been defined as the system bus master and equipped with a field bus interface, access to the parameterization of all the nodes in existence on the system bus is possible by means of this field bus interface via the first SDO channel (SDO1).
 An extension has been created in the protocol frame of the field buses for this purpose.

 Attention!
 The prerequisite for this mechanism is that the identifier setting for the first SDO channel (SDO1) corresponds to the Predefined Connection Set.
-The parameter addressed must also be existent in the system bus master.
+The parameter addressed must also exist in the system bus master.